HumamBahoo/slot-machine/README.md

 ## Introduction

-This is a simple text-based slot machine game in the terminal, written in python for learning purposes and following Object-Oriented Programming principles.
+This is a simple text-based slot machine game in the terminal, written in Python for learning purposes.

 ## The User Experience